-In January 2014 the compliance / fraud hotline received five calls.
-In February 2014 the Plan has received five calls.
+In January 2014, the compliance/fraud hotline received five calls.
+In February 2014, the Plan received five calls.
+As of March 10, 2014 the hotline received one call.
 All calls were routed to the applicable agency and or internal department.